pulumi/pulumi-hugo/themes/default/content/learn/creating-pulumi-programs/define-and-provision/index.md

     - torian-crane
 tags:
     - resources
+    - aws
 ---

 {{< youtube 6f8KF6UGN7g >}}

-In Pulumi, [resources](/docs/concepts/resources) represent the fundamental units that make up your infrastructure, such as a virtual machines, networks, storage, and databases.
+In Pulumi, [resources](/docs/concepts/resources) represent the fundamental units that make up your infrastructure, such as virtual machines, networks, storage, and databases.
 A resource is used to define and manage an infrastructure object in your Pulumi configuration.

 In this tutorial, we'll demonstrate how to create a simple Nginx web server.
 You will then refer to documentation in the Pulumi Registry to create a security group resource to make the application publically accessible.